open-power/snap/hardware/README.md

 * enablement of the Xilinx Integrated Logic Analyzer
 * the simulator

-By calling `make snap_config` again a previously defined configuratio may be modified.
+By calling `make snap_config` again a previously defined configuration may be modified.

 If you want to clean your repository (i.e. remove the generated files) you may do so by calling
 ```bash